Apple plans new U.S. campus, to pay $38 billion in foreign cash taxes

 “I promised that my policies would allow companies like Apple to bring massive amounts of money back to the United States.
 Great to see Apple follow through as a result of TAX CUTS,” Trump wrote on Twitter.

+Asked in an interview with ABC News whether the job creation announcements were directly related to the Republican tax plan, Apple Chief Executive Officer Tim Cook gave a measured response.

+“Let me be clear: There are large parts of this that are a result of the tax reform, and there’s large parts of this we would have done in any situation,” Cook said in the interview.

 About a third of Apple’s new spending will be on data centers to house its iCloud, App Store and Apple Music services, a sign of the rising importance of subscription services to a company known for its computers and gadgets.
-The company has data centers in seven states.
+Apple has data centers in seven states.

 The announced U.S spending would be a significant part of Apple’s overall capital expenditures.
 Globally, the company spent $14.9 billion in 2017 and expects to spend $16 billion in 2018, figures that include both U.S.-based investments in data centers and other projects and Asian investments in tooling for its contract manufacturers.